kubeflow/website/content/en/docs/components/katib/katib-config.md

 ## Metrics Collector Sidecar settings

-These settings are related to Katib Metrics Collectors, where:
+These settings are related to Katib metrics collectors, where:

 - key = `metrics-collector-sidecar`
-- value = corresponding JSON settings for each Metrics Collector kind.
+- value = corresponding JSON settings for each metrics collector kind.

-Example for the `File` Metrics Collector with all settings:
+Example for the `File` metrics collector with all settings:

 ```json
 metrics-collector-sidecar: |-